azdavis/azdavis.net/posts/en/rjsonnet.md

 [a, b]
 ```

 Desugaring basically processes the file in the same order as the source text.
-So we'll, intern "foo" first in the first file and "bar" first in the second.
+So we'll intern "foo" first in the first file and "bar" first in the second.
 We'll then end up assigning the same interning indices to different strings in the two files.

 To make later stages of analysis more convenient, we'd like to combine the different per-file string arenas into one, instead of having to carry around the per-file string arena for each file.
 This means we have to combine the string arenas into a single global one.